iree-org/iree-llvm-sandbox/experimental/iterators/README.md

 where `TupleType` is some type based on [`NamedTuple`](https://docs.python.org/3/library/typing.html#typing.NamedTuple), e.g., `NamedTuple('Employee', [('name', Optional[str]), ('id', int)])`.
-One inaccuracy in this analogy its the fact (bag-based) relations do not specify an order of their tuples while `List` does.
+One inaccuracy in this analogy is the fact that (bag-based) relations do not specify an order of their tuples while `List` does.
 Another inaccuracy is the fact that `NamedTuple` specifies a name for the tuple type whereas this isn't (always) the case in the relational model.
 Also, `NamedTuple` allows ordered access to the fields whereas the field order does not play any role in the relational model